 Responsible for all that power and consumption is a 403-hp 6.2-liter V-8 which Edmunds says doles out "tremendous acceleration" even for a vehicle approaching three tons.

 Kelley Blue Book finds fault with the Escalade's 6-speed automatic.
 It has a "reluctance to downshift for passing," they note.
 To overcome the sluggishness, GM fits the truck with a manual shift mode.

-The 2009 Escalade is available with optional all-wheel drive.
-Car and Driver reports that the Escalade suffers from "reduced towing capacity” of only 7,800 pounds—reduced, it seems, only in comparison to the 8,000-pound-plus capacity of the similar Chevrolet Suburban.
+The 2009 Escalade is available with all-wheel drive.
+Car and Driver reports that the Escalade suffers from "reduced towing capacity" but it still checks in at 7,800 pounds.
+It's reduced, it seems, only in comparison to the 8,000-pound-plus capacity of the similar Chevrolet Suburban.

 Automobile likes the new power steering in this year's Escalade.
 It has "newfound feedback when the truck is loaded in a corner."
 It thinks the brakes are just adequate, and that they have touchy pedal feel.
 Motor Trend likes the handling within its truck context.
 The adaptive suspension offers a composed ride on the firm side, but with enough compliance even when the SUV is shod with huge 22-inch wheels and low-profile 45-series tires.